 Semi-permanent exhibition: Earth From Space explores the Earth from orbit in this stunning 20-poster exhibition that captures rare events, like the swirling arms of a hurricane or the international spread of a forest fire.

 On view until 2021: Era of Change, 1910 – 1930 showcases stories of Binghamton’s and America’s past through objects and stories that depict its advancements, events, and movements.

-On view until August 2020: Joseph Opshinsky: Regional Color.
+On view until Fall 2020: Joseph Opshinsky: Regional Color.
 An art exhibition of cut paper collages pieced together into beautifully crafted scenes from the Northern Pennsylvania region.

 On view until Fall 2020: Mysteries from the Vault takes visitors back to different times–how people lived, worked, and played.
 These objects act as gateways to how life felt and progressed to what it means to live in Binghamton today.

 Semi-permanent exhibition: NatureTrek allows visitors to walk through five distinct habitats unique to the region.
 Discover the lives of nature through these detailed and intricate dioramas that explore the many ways of life in the Southern Tier.

 On-view until Fall 2020: Out of Many – Stories of Migration is a special photography series, centering around immigration and migration.

 On view until October 2020: Propaganda – Selling a War explores the imagery and music that inspired a generation of Americans to take up arms in Europe during the first World War–The War to End All Wars.